jkeifer/410Labs/Lab3/README.md

 Your job is to update the attributes of the centroids using an update cursor for some given conditions.
 Once that is complete, you can filter the centroid points as specified.
-Using the filtered points, you will build a line geometry by finding the nearest points and conencting them.
+Using the filtered points, you will build a line geometry by finding the nearest points and connecting them.

-Once the line is completed, you'll need to import the Lat/Lot coordinates in the text file as point objects, then see which of the points are within 100 feet of the line object you created.
+Once the line is completed, you'll need to import the Lat/Lot coordinates in the text file as point objects, then see which of the points are within 1 mile of the line object you created.
 The script will output the coordinates of each point on a separate line, also indicating whether the points is within the given distance of the line.